nervosnetwork/rfcs/rfcs/0021-ckb-address-format/0021-ckb-address-format.md

 ### Type script
 #### Payload Format Types

-The rule of CKB address generation for type script is almost the same as lock script.
-The encoding only needs to take care of the full address formatting, as `Short Payload Format` is not applicable for type script at the moment.
+The rule of CKB address generation for type script is almost the same as the lock script.
+The encoding only needs to take care of the full address formatting, as `Short Payload Format` is not applicable for type script.

-In the encoding rule, similarly we use 1 byte to identify the payload format but based from `0x80`.
-Since both lock script and type script have the same enum values for `hash_type`, which are "Data" and "Type", it is intended for the last hex character to reflect the same `hash_type` mapping for type script as lock script does.
+Similarly, in the encoding rule, we use 1 byte to identify the payload format but starting from `0x80`.
+Since both lock script and type script have the same enum values for `hash_type`, which are **Data** and **Type**, it is intended for the last hex character to reflect the same `hash_type` mapping for type script as lock script does.

 | format type |                   description                  |
 |:-----------:|------------------------------------------------|